ravn/cv/README.md

 * Mentoring younger developers in tools and programming practices through e.g. code review in BitBucket.

+* Leveraged eBPF for out-of-process troubleshooting for Linux deployments.

+* Learned Python and C# for development work.

+* Maintain existing legacy applications in C# deployed with Bamboo.

-* Extensive documentation using Markdown in github/bitbucket.
+* Extensive documentation using Markdown in GitHub/Bitbucket.